 To establish proper internal control over its accounting system, the County should continue establishing procedures to record these accrual items, which include identifying factors that may affect the balances, as well as accumulating sufficient reliable data on which to base the balances.
-Such procedures should be performed by an individual possessing a thorough understanding of applicable generally accepted accounting principles and knowledge of the County's activities and operations.
+Such procedures should be performed by an individual possessing a thorough understanding of applicable accounting principles generally accepted in the United States of America and knowledge of the County's activities and operations.